(Back home)

 Technology behind the chart

-This describes the components used in the original Rosy.asp charting page (see related discussion in the installation
+This describes the components used in the current Rosy.asp charting page (see related discussion in the installation

 - Data-Collection Scripts